cosmos/ibc-rs/docs/architecture/adr-007-light-client-contexts.md

     + downcasting fails at runtime; these errors are now compile-time

 ### Negative
-+ If 2 light clients need the same (or very similar) methods, then the host will need to reimplement the same method multiple times
-    + Although mitigatable by implementing once in a function and delegating all trait methods to that implementation, it is at the very least additional boilerplate
 + Increased complexity.
 + Harder to document.
     + Specifically, we do not write any trait bounds on the `Client{Validation, Execution}Context` generic parameters.
 The effective trait bounds are spread across all light client implementations that a given host uses.